MicrosoftDocs/ATADocs/ATPDocs/install-atp-step1.md

 This installation procedure provides instructions for creating and managing your Azure ATP instance.
 For information on Azure ATP architecture, see [Azure ATP architecture](atp-architecture.md).

-In Azure ATP, you'll have a single workspace or instance to enable you to manage multiple forests from a single pane of glass.
+In Azure ATP, you'll have a single workspace or instance enabling you to manage multiple forests from a single pane of glass.

 > [!NOTE]
 > Currently, Azure ATP data centers are deployed in Europe, North America/Central America/Caribbean and Asia.